pinterest/querybook/docs/developer_guide/add_query_engine.md

 4. Finally add your executor under `common/query_executor/executors/`.
 Follow the format of QueryExecutorBaseClass and make sure it is included in the array ALL_EXECUTORS in `common/query_executor/executors/__init__.py`.

-5. Launch the DataHub server, and you should see the new engine showing up in the query engine page of Admin tools.
+5. Launch the Querybook server, and you should see the new engine showing up in the query engine page of Admin tools.

 ### Adding the new engine as a plugin

 If you cannot include this engine as part of the open source project, you can also add it as a [plugin](../admin_guide/plugins.md).

-1. Locate the plugin root directory for your customized DataHub, and find the folder called executor_plugin.
+1. Locate the plugin root directory for your customized Querybook, and find the folder called executor_plugin.
 2. Add your engine code similiar to what's above.
 3. Make sure it is included in the variable ALL_PLUGIN_EXECUTORS under executor_plugin/\_\_init\_\_.py